Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Background

+From this, an interesting question arises: given some background knowledge and a set of positive and negative examples, can we come up with consistent rules?
+This is the approach in \emph{inductive logic programming} (ILP) \cite{muggleton1994inductive, zhang2023critical}.
 The First-Order Inductive Learner (FOIL) \cite{quinlan1990learning} is a classical ILP implementation that iteratively creates rules using simple heuristics to pick candidates.
-The basic approach relies on clean data and a small knowledge basis although there are relevant tools such as Progol \cite{muggleton1995inverse} or Aleph \cite{srinivasan2001aleph} that improve on this classical approach.
-There are also many variations and extensions of ILP using advanced statistical methods that refine the search procedure, for instance, SHERLOCK \cite{schoenmackers2010learning} and AIME \cite{galarraga2013amie}, which we will discuss in \ref{subsection:rulebased_kg_completion}.
-Cropper \etal \cite{cropper2020turning} provide a comprehensive survey of ILP to which we refer the reader.
+The basic approach relies on clean data and a small knowledge base, although there are relevant tools such as Progol \cite{muggleton1995inverse} or Aleph \cite{srinivasan2001aleph} that improve on this classical approach.
+There are also many variations and extensions of ILP using advanced statistical methods that refine the search procedure, for instance, SHERLOCK \cite{schoenmackers2010learning} and AMIE \cite{galarraga2013amie}, which is mentioned again in \S\ref{subsection:rulebased_kg_completion}.
+Cropper \etal \cite{cropper2020turning} provide a comprehensive survey of ILP, and Zhang \etal survey its use in explainable AI \cite{zhang2023critical}; we refer the interested reader to those surveys for further information.

-A useful extension to Horn clauses to guide the search is to consider \textit{probabilistic logic} \cite{nilsson1986probabilistic} with \textit{soft rules} \cite{nakashole2012query, guo2018knowledge}, where a probability is attached, e.g.
+A useful extension to Horn clauses to guide the search is to consider \textit{probabilistic logic} \cite{nilsson1986probabilistic} with \textit{soft rules} \cite{nakashole2012query, guo2018knowledge}, where a probability \(\in [0, 1]\) is attached, \textit{e.g.}